pdahlberg/oh_snap/oh_snap_server/README.md

 - The build in query builder doesn't seem to work.
 - Select statements seems to have their columns forced to lowercase which makes generated tables in combination with manual queries quite annoying.
 - For now... not at all production ready on the server side.
 Having to build way too many primitive things myself.
+- Columns seems to be forced to lower case, which in turn breaks it's own queries.
+- Updating passwords in the passwords.yaml file doesn't seem to propogate to the server unless one deletes the full serverpod directory from the EC2 instance.

 ## Todos
 - Probably change QueryService to be a bunch of extensions on session or session.db.